WoollyMittens/photo-cylinder/README.md

 **'slicer' : {string}** - Optional web-service for resizing images.
 An example is provided as *./php/imageslice.php*.

 **idle : {float}** - The steps in degrees to rotate when idle.

+**success : {function}** - A function that gets called when the image is loaded and displayed successfully.

+**failure : {function}** - A function that gets called when the image fails to load or display.

 ## How to build the script